-Whey protein is a compound that is popular among people who train with weights.
-Protein is made up of amino acids, the building blocks of muscle.
-It has now become very mainstream and available in most chemists and shops such as Boots and Holland and Barrett.
+Protein is a compound that is popular among people who train with weights as it is made up of amino acids, the building blocks of muscle and can help promote the growth of lean tissue mass.
+Whey protein in particular has now become very mainstream and available in most chemists and shops such as Boots and Holland and Barrett.

 Creatine helps the body’s muscles absorb water, which enables them to work harder during high-intensity training.
 It is used to increase the energy you have for explosive lifting, allowing you to lift more weight, with more reps.
 This in turn allows your muscles to grow larger and more powerful.

 If you’re going to take creatine, use the powder as this is the most effective form.
 And remember that creatine on its own wont help you build muscle or lose weight.
 A healthy diet and good exercise regime must be in place as well.

 Whether you need to take BCAAs is an often argued point by fitness professionals.
 They can help to speed up the recovery process and muscle repair following a workout, which in turn can reduce muscle soreness.
 However, if money is tight, we think you will find much more ‘gains for money’ from protein than BCAAs.